San Francisco: Bridges and Beyond Workshop

 We love to explore San Francisco with our clients, and we're so excited to take our groups around for another adventure!

 Our first day begins with an orientation to acquaint the group with your instructors for the weekend.
 All of our instructors have been guiding in the city for a long time, and their knowledge of the best places to go allows them to have plenty of options to take you to places where you'll have the best chance at capturing something magical.

-Our first night we'll make the hike down to Marshall Beach.
-This little nugget has amazing shots of the Golden Gate Bridge, and plenty of rocky foregrounds and wave action to really capture a dynamic image that gives the image pop from front to back.
+Our first night we will make the hike down to Marshall Beach.
+This little nugget has amazing shots of the Golden Gate Bridge and plenty of rocky foregrounds and wave action to capture a dynamic image that gives the image pop from front to back.